 Packaging fresh produce is typically done using vertical-form-fill-seal machines (VFFS) under modified atmosphere to preserve the freshness of the vegetables.
 Therefore, package integrity is important to warrant shelf life.
 A big challenge is the seal inspection of sliced vegetables, leafy greens or salads.
 Because these products are lightweight, they swirl during the filling and tend -as they are often wet- to stick to the inner bag sides.
 Also, as the filling is not 100% controlled, it often occurs that the seal bars are already closing when the last leaves are falling.
 Because the leaves are light, they are often completely crushed due to the pressure of the sealing.

 So how is Engilico detecting small fresh produce particles in the sealing area?
-For these applications that contain a high amount of water, Engilico uses highly sensitive sensors.
+For these applications, Engilico uses highly sensitive sensors.
 These sensors are able detect the slightest deviations during the closing of the sealing bars.
 Every individual seal measurement is compared to a reference seal and when product is present in the seal, a deviation is detected, and the bag is rejected.DOWNLOAD PDF